dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 In a future runtime release, `BrowserHttpHandler` may receive updates to take advantage of *request streaming* to resolve this limitation.
 For more information, see [[browser][wasm] Request Streaming upload via http handler (dotnet/runtime #36634)](https://github.com/dotnet/runtime/issues/36634), where you can express your interest in the proposal by adding a thumbs-up (&#128077;) to the issue's opening comment.

 To workaround file size limitations in Blazor WebAssembly apps, we recommend implementing file uploads entirely in JavaScript using [HTTP Range requests](https://developer.mozilla.org/docs/Web/HTTP/Range_requests).
-Using Ranges avoids the file limitation problem and is more reliable, allowing the app to avoid re-uploading entire files when a file upload fails (only the missing chunk is updated).
+Using Ranges avoids the file limitation problem and is more reliable, allowing the app to avoid re-uploading entire files when a file upload fails, only missing chunks are updated.

 :::zone-end